 Subject to Revenue limits, this lump sum could be up to one and a half times your final remuneration at NRA, assuming you have completed 20 years' continuous service at your NRA.
-For members with shorter periods of service a reduced maximum lump sum applies.
+If you have a shorter period of service a reduced maximum lump sum applies.
 By opting for a tax-free lump sum you will be reducing the level of your pension income on a pro-rata basis.
-If you opt for an Approved Retirement Fund up to 25% of the accumulated fund is available to you as a retirement lump sum.
+If you opt for an Approved Retirement Fund, up to 25% of the accumulated fund is available to you as a retirement lump sum.